ahrnuld/docker-template-phplatest/README.md

 # Docker template for PHP projects
-This repository contains a starting template for PHP application development.
+This repository provides a starting template for PHP application development.

 It contains:
 * NGINX webserver